Manbendra2014/C2/README.md

 1. Compile the file with the command given above.
 2. Execute the client to begin reconnissance.

----

-## Updates in Ver 15!
+## Updates in Version 15

 The current version V15.
-Some of the key features in this version include:
+Some of the key features in this version includ e:

-1. Menu-driven attack UI - Utilize the several options provided through the CLI based UI
+1. Menu-Driven Attack UI : Utilize the several options provided through the CLI based UI
-2. Isolated attack server - All commands will be relayed through a WebServer capable of providing HTTPS connections, negating MITMs
+2. Isolated Attack Server : All commands will be relayed through a WebServer capable of providing HTTPS connections, negating MITMs
-3. Robust Encryption standards - All data transmitted in the C2 channel is encrypted under AES-128 with a newly determined shared key for each client connection
+3. Robust Encryption Standards : All data transmitted in the C2 channel is encrypted under AES-128 with a newly determined shared key for each client connection
-4. Evasive module - Client executable has inbuilt precautions to detect detection, and evade accordingly
+4. Evasive Module : Client executable has inbuilt precautions to detect detection, and evade accordingly
-5. Bandwidth limited file transfer - Using compression algorithms, file transfer is performed to avoid unnatural system resource spikes
+5. Bandwidth Limited File Transfer : Using compression algorithms, file transfer is performed to avoid unnatural system resource spikes

----

 ## Future Versions